|Revision Date||November 3, 2017|

-An official contract file must be maintained for each of the department's contracts.
 The file for each DFPS contract must contain complete, accurate and up-to-date contract information.
 At a minimum, the following documentation must be maintained in the official contract file:

-- The original, signed contract with attachments
+- The original, signed contract with all attachments.

-- All amendments and plan changes to the contract with attachments
+- All amendments and plan changes to the contract with attachments.

-- All required contract forms
+- All required contract forms.

 - Completed Risk Assessment Instruments (RAI) for the contract, if applicable; and

-- All contract correspondence, including billing and monitoring documents
+- All contract correspondence, including billing and monitoring documents.

 Documents that are not an essential part of the contract file (such as monitoring working papers) must be referenced in the contract file and maintained in a central and accessible location.

 DFPS contract files should include all documentation that would help someone unfamiliar with the contract understand the details regarding: